 "The expression 'Breakfast of Champions' is a registered trademark of General Mills, Inc. for use on a breakfast cereal product.
 The use of the identical expression as the title for Kurt Vonnegut's book is not intended to indicate an association with or sponsorship by General Mills, nor is it intended to disparage their fine products."General Mills is a food company based in Minneapolis, best known for its "Big G" cereals, which include Cheerios, Total, Lucky Charms and the Monster Cereals.
-Its animated cereal commercials featured characters from Rocky and Bullwinkle, Underdog (the company was the sole sponsor of their series) and Peanuts.
+Its animated cereal commercials featured characters from Rocky And Bullwinkle, Underdog (the company was the sole sponsor of their series) and Peanuts.
 Moreover, the "Big G" is perhaps best known for its highly memorable roster of cereal advertising mascots (usually named after the cereal they represent) such as Lucky the leprechaun, the Trix Rabbit and Count Chocula.
-Other characters include Buzz, the bee mascot of Honey Nut Cheerios, whom you may recognize as another character with a big heart and small brain.
+Other characters include Buzz, the bee mascot of Honey Nut Cheerios, whom you may recognize his voice as another character with a big heart and small brain.
 General Mills also owns the Wheaties brand, best known for its Celebrity Endorsements.
 As such, most of their commercials tend to be story-driven and therefore have quite a few narrative tropes, though they're also very laden with Commercial Tropes.
 Fun Fact: They built Alvin, the mini-sub Dr. Robert Ballard used to discover the RMS Titanic.
 Yes, the same General Mills we've been talking about (built by the division that makes cereal-making machines).
 Another of the company's brands, Betty Crocker (mainly dedicated to baking products like Bisquick, as well as fruit snacks like Fruit Roll-Ups), was built upon in Homestuck.
 Other brands owned by the company include Yoplait (yogurt), Old El Paso (Mexican foods), Green Giant (vegetables), Helper (Hamburger and other "quick meal" varieties), Nature Valley and Fiber One (granola bars), Pillsbury (again, mainly baking products; back in the 70s when they were their own company, they also owned Burger King, and three toy companies: Kenner, Parker Bros. and Tonka, which were sold to Hasbro in 1991), Progresso (soups, beans and broths), Totino's (pizza products), and Gold Medal Flour.

 — Preface, Breakfast of Champions